-With HOKI Living, an innovation centre with housing, café and daycare centre is being built in Holzkirchen on the approximately 4,500 m² site between Industriestrasse and Rudolf-Diesel-Ring.
+With HOKI Living, an innovation centre with housing, coffee shop and daycare centre is being built in Holzkirchen on the approximately 4,500 m² site between Industriestrasse and Rudolf-Diesel-Ring.
 The design comes from the renowned architectural firm steidle from Munich and, as an urban area, will form a lively interface between the industrial area and the town centre in the future.

 The up to 5-storey buildings will be constructed mainly in timber hybrid construction using a modular system.
 The aim is to achieve the KfW 40 efficiency house standard, which means that the project meets today's requirements for economical and sustainable construction.